-Log in to your PostPilot account and click on "account" from the top navigation.
+Log in to your PostPilot account and click on Integrations from the left side navigation.

-Please note: The maximum number of rows that we allow in an upload is 20K.
-You should break up the file if it's larger than that.
+Please note: The maximum number of rows that we allow in an upload is 50K.
+You should break up your file if it is larger than that.

 Customer Id (Required)